spryker/spryker-docs/docs/scos/dev/setup/about-the-installation-guides.md

 For additional information and resources see:

-* [Post-Installation Steps and Additional Info](/docs/scos/dev/setup/post-installation-steps-and-additional-info.html) - for steps you should take after you have installed Spryker
+* [Configuring Spryker after installing with DevVM](/docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/configuring-spryker-after-installing-with-devvm.html) - for steps you should take after you have installed Spryker
 * [Configuring the Database Server](/docs/scos/dev/setup/configuring-the-database-server.html) – if you want to switch a database
 * [Installation Troubleshooting](/docs/scos/dev/troubleshooting/troubleshooting-spryker-in-vagrant-issues/databases-and-services-issues/peer-authentication-failed-for-user-postgres.html) - for frequently encountered issues
 * [Configuring debugging in DevVM](/docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/configuring-debugging-in-devvm/configuring-debugging-in-devvm.html) – how to install and use the Xdebug module